 Californians who fled mudslides may start going home Jan.
 31

-SANTA BARBARA, Calif. – Authorities say they hope to start allowing residents to return by month's end to Southern California neighborhoods devastated by mudslides — if they can get most utilities restored by then.
+SANTA BARBARA, Calif. – Authorities hope to start allowing residents to return by month's end to a Southern California community devastated by mudslides — if they can get most utilities restored by then.

 Officials said Sunday that it will be a gradual process getting residents back into homes in Montecito, where at least 21 people were killed during flash floods Jan.
 9. A 17-year-old boy and 2-year-old girl remain missing.